 Even the American Pregnancy Association suggests this remedy for expectant mothers, so it is safe to use.
 But if you have damage to the ear drums or any perforations, it’s a different story.
 Don’t try it then as you may damage your ear further.
 This holds true if you’ve had ear surgery as well.
 You’ll also have to skip the remedy if you have an ear tube or drainage system.
 This might make the drops flow deeper into the ear, bringing along dirt and bacteria and increasing the risk for middle ear infections.10

-Things To Avoid If You Have Water In Your Ears
+Avoid Self-Medicating If You Have Water In Your Ears

 Do not self-medicate.
-Using ear drops, even if you used to have a prescription, is never a good idea.
+Even using ear drops based on an older prescription is not a good idea.
 The condition of your ear, as well as the presence (or absence) of infection, can alter the kind of treatment needed.
 If you’re concerned that your ear may need medical attention, go ahead and get it.
-Your doctor will be the best judge.
 The ears are a delicate sense organ and must be treated with the same care you’d give your eyes.

 Prevention Is Your Best Bet